 Earlier in the week, I tweeted a lyric from The Wreck of the Edmund Fitzgerald, “…Does anyone know where the love of God goes, when the waves turn the minutes to hours?”
 It describes the last hours of the ill-fated American Great Lakes freighter before its demise.
 Trump will never be the moral compass a president ought to be, as most recognize his interests to being self-serving.
 But what of the personnel at the borders, and the many who continue to march out these orders.
 And what of the Republicans?
 At what point do these people’s hearts grow a few sizes larger?

-As the debacle continues, babies are hidden from the public and the press, kids are “smuggled” out for internment to various areas of the country, (United Airlines in spite of their checkered history with guitars, has refused to separate families, along with a host of other airlines).
+As the debacle continues, babies are hidden from view while, kids are smuggled out from internment and flown to various areas of the country.
+As the news of this process spreads, airlines like United Airlines (in spite of their checkered history with guitars) has refused to separate families.
 A recent leak from the Pentagon suggests that military bases are being established to house the migrants, and a special request from the DOJ has a number of Judge Advocate Generals (lawyers) being reassigned to help prosecute the migrants along the southern border.
 That sound you may have heard is that of the children’s wails, along with any semblance of humanity being scattered into the Trump wind.
-How these children will be reunited with their parents is the question Trump has not not addressed, plainly because it does not know.
+How these children will be reunited with their parents is the question Trump has not not addressed, plainly because he does not know.
 Nobody does.

 k.g.
 Sambrano is a Canadian writer known for his works of literary fiction and poetry, and is an occasional freelance political writer.
 His latest non-fiction book, Trump- the First 365 Days: America’s Fight for America was released on February 20, 2018.